 The prayers & answers journal by DaySpring would work beautifully for this creative prayer time.

-What about you, dear readers?
+What about you?
 Have you found creative ways to improve your prayer life?
 What tips do you have?
 I’d love to hear about them in the comments!